douglasgscofield/bioinfo/scripts/README.md

 *Yes, the script name is ridiculously long, but ambiguity serves no one here.*

-Convert 'exonerate --model protein2genome --showfeaturegff true' output to CDS DNA sequence and translated protein.
+Convert [Exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate-manual) GFF output to CDS DNA sequences and translated proteins.

 The arguments are:

   1. Genome fasta containing the genome DNA sequences referred to by the GFF
   2. GFF produced by `exonerate --model protein2genome --showfeaturegff true`
   3. prefix for the two output files:
      1. concatenated DNA sequences from segments marked 'cds' in the GFF, named `prefix.cds.fasta`
      2. translated version of this sequence, named `prefix.pep.fasta`

 Requires BioPerl.
 BioPerl is used for indexing the genome fasta, extracting CDS segments from the genome fasta, doing reverse-complementing if required,